30-Day Money Back Guarantee

 Stress and irregular schedules L. rhamnosus, B. longum Multi-strain formula for resilience

-Post-antibiotic digestive issues S. boulardii, diverse Lactobacillus strains High strain diversity for recolonization
+PDigestive discomfort following antibiotic use S. boulardii, diverse Lactobacillus strains High strain diversity to support gut balance

 Travel-related bloating B. longum, L. rhamnosus Shelf-stable, no refrigeration required